rainanDeveloper/niti-whitepaper/en/index.md

 Niti plans to reduce significantly the Capital Expendure (CapEx) comparing to other algorithmic stablecoins, in addition to decrease the amount of digital assets needed to stablish the backing of stablecoins.
 The platform will use exclusivelly Bitcoin as backing, simplifying the process and reducing the operational costs.

+**Which attributes can be raised well above the industry standards?**

+The usage experience will be considerably improved, since the standardization will facilitate the choice between different currency issuers by the users.
+Niti aims to achieve a wide market of users, including sectors out of the traditional market scope, such as farmers and industrialists.
+Furthermore, the asset diversity will be significantly expanded.
+The focus won't be on competing directly with IOU stablecoins, but rather offer a wide range of synthetic assets with different price parities.
+The interconnection of DLC's also will allow for the creation of a greater variety of complex financial instruments, making new tools available to the market.

 ### 3. Model

 #### 3.1 Discreet Log Contracts